harryhanYuhao/lists/src/math/math.md

-# Math Resources
+# Maths Resources

+## Undergraduate Level

-## Analysis
+### Analysis

 - Mathematical Analysis , Tom M. Apostol
     - This is a gem.
 - Analysis I, and Analysis II, Terence Tao
 - Complex Analysis, Joseph Bak, Donald J. Newman.
 Undergraduate Texts in Mathematics, Springer.
     - Classic Textbook in Complex Analysis.
 Very friendly and readable.
-In general, complex analysis shall be studied after real analysis.
 - Analysis I, and Analysis II, Serge Lang
     - More advanced.

-## Topology

-### Point Set Topology
+### Point Set Topology and Metric Spaces

 -  Topology, a first course, J.R.
 Munkres
     - Classic introductory text on Topology.
 Hard to find a paper copy but definitely worth to have one.
-- Introduction to Topological Manifolds, John M Lee, Springer
-    - Focuses on uses of topology in manifolds (differential geometry).
-Covers both general topology and algebraic topology.
--  Basic Topology, M.A.
-Armstrong
-    - Haven't read it but seems to be great.
-- Topology and Geometry, G. Bredon

-The following textbook is more elementary and reader friendly:

 - Metric Space, Robert Magnus, Undergraduate Texts in Mathematics Springer.

 ### Algebraic Topology

 - Algebraic Topology, Allen Hatcher.

-## Algebra
+### Algebra

-- Algebra I and II, PM Cohn
+- Algebra I, II, and III, PM Cohn
     - A comprehensive and friendly introduction.
 This book is hard to find, however.
-- Linear Algebra Done Right, Sheldon Axler
-    - By an American and a non-traditionalist.
-He does everything differently.
-But explainations are friendly and enlightening.
-- Algebra, Serge Lang
-    - An encyclopeidia
 - Introduction to Commutative Algebra M.F.
 Atiyah, I.G.
 MacDonald
-- Undergraduate Commutative Algebra, Miles Reid
-- Commutative Algebra, with a view toward Algebraic Geometry, David Eisenbud

-I found the following books not as helpful:
-- Algebra, Michael Artin
-    - The explanations and structure of the book are poor.

-## Geometry

 ### Differential geometry